How To Use Google Trends For PR - Guide 2022 (new)

-Now you care starting to see a potential trend.
+Now you are starting to see a potential trend.
 The 4 spikes from previous years appear to be declining.
 There are a couple of 'random' spikes in interest during 2015 - this would be where you investigate.

 Tip: Finding spikes in interest when it appears from history there shouldn't be could provide great information that others could have missed.
 Dive deeper, make notes and evaluate all of the information - is there a deeper trend?
 Can you analyze and factor in your brand?

 Tip: Investigate this trend.
 This is a PR piece in the waiting if you are in this industry.
-You have gone from a 5 year decline to a 10+ year decline - this could be an opportunity to spin the story to match your offer or service.
-Either way it's there for you to show off your PR chops.
+You have gone from a 5-year decline to a 10+ year decline - this could be an opportunity to spin the story to match your offer or service.
+Either way, it's there for you to show off your PR chops.

-I'm going to give you an example that is more product focused which should give a more real-world PR example.
+Here's an example that is more product focused which should give a more real-world PR example.

 The idea here is that you should be able to see how you can use Trends right now with your focus keyword.
-Going broad such as 'healthy drinks' can lead you down to some interesting ideas, which can follow in-line with global interest.
+Going broad such as 'healthy drinks' can lead you down to some interesting ideas, which can follow in line with global interest.

 Now apart from the Dec 31 - Jan 10 'NY Resolution' period, which is sort of expected, there is little to no clear trend.